 The world population has reached the mind-boggling number of 8 billion people.
-Food production is running into an increasing demand for quantity and quality, but agro-livestock activity and the processing industry havea heavy impact on the environment and on Earth's health.
-With this BIP we aim at making students conscious of the problems that must be tackled from different perspectives: environment, food production, management, and law.
-The programme will be divided in four sections: the ecological, the food, the management, and the law modules.
-The ecological module supports students in understanding how to produce an inventory of pressuresat the watershed scale, organized in a database and connected to a GIS, how to calculate soil system budgets and water pollution risk through real case studies and field trips and how to contrast such risk with nature-based solutions.
-The food module addresses the topics of sustainable food production integrating solutions for wastes recovery, efficiency and sustainability of food production, food safety and food security, while also considering the environmental impact.
+Food production is running into an increasing demand for quantity and quality, but agro-livestock activity and the processing industry have a heavy impact on the environment and on Earth's health.
+With this BIP, we aim at making students conscious of the problems that must be tackled from different perspectives: sustainability for people, the planet and other later aspects.
+These will be discussed from environmental, food production, management, and legislative point of view.
+The program will be divided in four sections: the ecological, the food, the management, and the law modules.
+The ecological module supports students in understanding how the production of food may impact on environment and how to protect the environment while producing food.
+Students will be involved in case studies and a field trip presenting real case scenarios for which they will be asked to apply knowledge acquired during the BIP.
+The food module addresses the topics of sustainable food production integrating solutions for waste recovery, efficiency and sustainability of food production, food safety and food security, while also considering the environmental impact.
 Key issues of the management module will be the concept of transition in terms of potential contribution of innovative policies, localised production and distribution approaches, novel technologies and foods, and alternative consumption scenarios.
-The law module aims at familiarising participants with the holistic approach the European Union (EU) is undertaking towards food sustainability and climate change.
+The law module aims at familiarising participants with the holistic approach the European Union (EU) is undertaking towards food sustainability and novel foods regulation.